Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Experimental results

 Figure \ref{fig:retrospective-comparison}A disaggregates the MAEs by population size, across the 51 regions.
 Observe that the spread of improvement varies by population, with deconvolution generally having stronger gains over the benchmarks for smaller population sizes (where estimation is generally more challenging).
 Figure \ref{fig:retrospective-comparison}B confirms that this holds for all orders of trend filtering regularization.

 Figure \ref{fig:retro-curves} shows the HFR curves for an example region, Pennsylvania.
-The ratio-based estimates oscillate sharply around the ground truth (black line), with the lagged ratio displaying clearly greater volatility, but the convolutional ratio still showing a nontrivial amount as well.
+The ratio-based estimates oscillate around the ground truth HFR (solid black line), with the lagged ratio displaying clearly greater volatility, but the convolutional ratio still showing a nontrivial amount as well.
 Broadly, the estimates from deconvolution do not share this behavior and are qualitatively more stable.
-We emphasize that this is the case even though all methods have used using cross-validation with the 1se rule to tune hyperparameters (which incentivizes a greater amount of regularization).
-This behavior is generally consistent across all geographies, and the HFR curves for the remaining states are displayed in Figure \ref{fig:all_curves_retro} of Appendix \ref{apx:extra}.
+We emphasize that this is the case even though the ratio-based methods use cross-validation with the 1se rule to tune their hyperparameters (which incentivizes a greater amount of regularization).
+The same behavior is generally consistent across all geographies, and the HFR curves for the remaining states are displayed in Figure 8 of Appendix E of the Supplementary Material.